GJYWang/NWR_assembly/README.md

 One round of scaffolding was performed with the parameters -nodes 63 -read-s1 12 -read-s2 8 -link-s1 10 -link-s2 10

 - [Arima Genomics mapping pipeline](https://github.com/ArimaGenomics/mapping_pipeline) & [SALSA2](https://github.com/marbl/SALSA): The scaffolds are further scaffolded by HiC data.
 In order to run Arima Genomics mapping pipeline & SALSA2, BWA-MEM and Picard Tools need to be installed.
+A detailed description for running the packages can be found in https://github.com/ArimaGenomics/mapping_pipeline/blob/master/Arima_Mapping_UserGuide_A160156_v03.pdf.
+Parameters need to be set according to the experiments setting such as restriction enzyme.
 We conducted 5 rounds of scaffolding to achieve optimal performance.

 - [Racon](https://github.com/isovic/racon) & [Pilon](https://github.com/broadinstitute/pilon): Racon and Pilon are used to polish the scaffolds using short-reads